M1kuW1ll/MEV-Boost-Auction-Simulations/ETH-KCL Auction Simulations.md

 The median of efficiency typically starts from around 94%, because the average profit margin of 0.006 ETH is about 6% of the average total signal of 0.1 ETH.

-When a new MEV opportunity are available near the end of the auction, e.g. a searcher sends another order flow, the builder include it in the new block and submit it with an updated bid.
+When a new MEV opportunity is available near the end of the auction, e.g. a searcher sends another order flow, the builder includes it in the new block and submits it with an updated bid.
 However, under higher delay situations, the auction might be terminated before the bid is accepted by the relay.
-The winner might fail to include some late-arriving transactions or order flows in his block, even if he wins the auction, contributing to a low efficiency.
+The winner might fail to include some late-arriving transactions or order flows in his block, even if he wins the auction, contributing to low efficiency.